Skip to main content

 Triplets Ryan, Jamie and Martin are six years older, with Daniel and Jack older still, but they would still bring their younger sister along when it came to playing football with their mates.

-“Having five brothers definitely toughened me up a bit because if I was on the floor, it was ‘get up or you don’t play with us’,” Kelly said.
+“Having five brothers definitely toughened me up a bit because if I was on the floor, it was ‘get up or you don’t play with us’,” she revealed.

 “So they definitely shaped me into who I am today and I appreciate that.
 Also, their friends as well because they never made it easy for me.